JamesBratton-Codes/FlashCards/README.md

 ## Prerequisites

 -   [Node.js](https://nodejs.org/) (which includes npm) installed on your system.
--   An API key from a GPT provider (e.g., OpenAI).
+-   An API key from a GPT provider. **Note:** Currently, the application is configured to use the OpenAI API (`gpt-3.5-turbo`).
+Support for other models can be added in the future.

 ## How to Run